microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-limit-mailbox-access.md

 >**Note: Changes to application access policies can take up to 30 minutes to take effect in Microsoft Graph REST API calls.**

 ## Supported permissions and additional resources
-Administrators can use ApplicationAccessPolicy cmdlets to control mailbox access of an app that has been granted any of the following application permissions:
+Administrators can use ApplicationAccessPolicy cmdlets to control mailbox access of an app that has been granted any of the following application permissions for Microsoft Graph API:
-- Mail.Read
+- `Mail.Read`
-- Mail.ReadBasic
+- `Mail.ReadBasic`
-- Mail.ReadBasic.All
+- `Mail.ReadBasic.All`
-- Mail.ReadWrite
+- `Mail.ReadWrite`
-- Mail.Send
+- `Mail.Send`
-- MailboxSettings.Read
+- `MailboxSettings.Read`
-- MailboxSettings.ReadWrite
+- `MailboxSettings.ReadWrite`
-- Calendars.Read
+- `Calendars.Read`
-- Calendars.ReadWrite
+- `Calendars.ReadWrite`
-- Contacts.Read
+- `Contacts.Read`
-- Contacts.ReadWrite
+- `Contacts.ReadWrite`

+The same control applies to an app that has been granted the Exchange Web Services permission scope `full_access_as_app`.

-For more information about configuring application access policy, see the [PowerShell cmdlet reference for New-ApplicationAccessPolicy](/powershell/module/exchange/organization/new-applicationaccesspolicy).
+For more information about configuring application access policy, see the [PowerShell cmdlet reference for New-ApplicationAccessPolicy](/powershell/module/exchange/new-applicationaccesspolicy?view=exchange-ps).

 ## Handling API errors
 You might encounter the following error when an API call is denied access due to a configured application access policy.